ksu-cs-textbooks/cis400/content/1-object-orientation/01-objects/02-encapsulation.md

 date: 2018-08-24T10:53:26-05:00
 ---

 The first criteria that Alan Kay set for an object-oriented language was _encapsulation_.
 In computer science, the term encapsulation refers to organizing code into units.
-This provides a mechanism for organizing complex software
+This provides a mechanism for organizing complex software.

 A second related idea is _information hiding_, which provides mechanisms for controlling access to encapsulated data and how it can be changed.